-Service Operations 1.7.3.3
+1.7.3.3 Service Operations

-The Service Operations section is responsible for the maintenance of the electricity This is done in conjunction with Vector's service provider partners (Northpower and Electrix), who carry out all physical work in the field.
+The Service Operations section is responsible for the maintenance of the electricity network.
+This is done in conjunction with Vector's service provider partners (Northpower and Electrix), who carry out all physical work in the field.
+This section is also responsible for managing customer service processes and operations relating to outage management, customer complaints (including EGCC), mass market connections and value-adding services.